-Petitions may be presented to the community board, as long as the subject matter falls within the terms of reference of the intended meeting.
+Petitions may be presented to the community board as long as the subject matter falls within the terms of reference of the intended meeting.

 Petitions must contain at least 20 signatures and consist of fewer than 150 words (not including signatories).
-They must be received by the chief executive at least 5 working days before the date of the meeting at which they will be presented.
+They must be received by the chief executive at least five working days before the meeting at which they will be presented; however this requirement may be waived by the chairperson.

-Petitions must not be disrespectful, use offensive language or include malicious statements (see standing order 19.9 on qualified privilege).
+Petitions must not be disrespectful, use offensive language or include malicious, inaccurate, or misleading statements (see standing order 20.9 on qualified privilege).
 They may be written in English or te reo Māori.
 Petitioners planning to present their petition in te reo or sign language should advise the chief executive in time to allow translation services to be arranged.